Megscode/CV/README.md

 * Finding my zen at tea ceremonies
 * Kombucha brewing, with varying degrees of success
 * Trying not to lose at board games
-* Attempting to re-create mouth watering dishes from around the globe.
+* Attempting to recreate mouth watering dishes from around the globe.